Staff Senate Bylaws

-The Staff Senate shall elect from its membership a President, Vice President and Secretary/Treasurer in accordance with these Bylaws.
+The Staff Senate shall elect from its membership a President, Vice President, Secretary,

 A Webmaster for the Staff Senate shall be appointed by the Staff Senate officers as

-A. Eligibility as a Senator:
+A. Eligibility as a Senator

 1) Full-time or part-time permanent staff member of TTUHSC

 2) Senators and alternate senators must have 12 months continuous service in

 3) Senators and alternate senators may not have a formal reprimand that has been

 4) During an elected term, Senators or alternate Senators lose their Senate membership

 5) During an elected term, if the Senator moves from one campus/site to another,

-B. Duties of Senators:
+B. Duties of Senators

-1) Senators shall attend orientation session and sign required documents prior
+1) Senators shall attend an orientation session and sign required documents prior

 2) Senators shall attend all regular meetings as well as special or called meetings.